-- There availability of the programmed urban services such as multi-modal transportation systems, central water and sewer, schools, fire, and emergency services. - The compatibility of the increased density or intensity with the surrounding existing development, particularly existing residential neighborhoods, and whether the change would adversely impact the surrounding areas. - Furtherance of the adopted Community Plan vision if one exists for the area. - 1.1.6: Consistent with and further defined in the Capital Improvements Section, the County will ensure availability of adequate infrastructure for those services with Adopted Levels of Service through the concurrency review process for new development, and coordinate land use and transportation planning to achieve Target Levels of Service. - 1.1.7: Coordinate with adjacent local jurisdictions and conduct joint planning efforts for infrastructure to manage the timing and location of new development and/or redevelopment when it occurs along jurisdictional boundaries.
+- Furtherance of the adopted Community Plan vision if one exists for the area. - 1.1.6: Consistent with and further defined in the Capital Improvements Section, the County will ensure availability of adequate infrastructure for those services with Adopted Levels of Service through the concurrency review process for new development, and coordinate land use and transportation planning to achieve Target Levels of Service. - 1.1.7:2.3 The County shall Coordinate with adjacent local jurisdictions and conduct joint planning efforts for infrastructure to manage the timing and location of new development new development new development <a href="mailto:and/or redevelopment when it occurs along jurisdictional boundaries."

-1.1.8: Properties Split by the USA
+1.1.8: 4.9 Properties Split by the USA

-Lots of record identified by single folio as of July 26, 1989 split by the USA line shall be considered entirely within the USA if one or more of the following criteria are met:
+Any pParcels of record Lots of record identified by single folio as of July 26, 1989 split by the Urban Service Area (USA)line shall be considered entirely within the USA in its entirety if one or more of the following criteria are met:

-- Lots and blocks that are part of a platted subdivision are inside the USA. - 50% or more of a platted subdivision or record as of July 26, 1989 is within the USA. - For lots of record as of July 26, 1989 that are 100 acres or greater, at least 50% of the parcel must be inside the USA.
+- Lots and blocks that are part of a platted subdivision are inside the USA. - 50% or more of a platted subdivision or record as of July 26, 1989 is within the USA. - For parcels lots of record as of July 26, 1989 that are 100 acres or greater, at least 50% of the parcel must be inside the USA.
 For parcels less than 100 acres, at least 25% of the parcel must be in the USA. - The portion of the property that is outside the USA is water or conservation area

-If none of these criteria are met, the parcel will be considered to be part of the Rural Area in its entirety.
+If none of these criteria are met, the property parcel will be considered to be part of the Rural Area in its entirety.